Preeclampsia and High Blood Pressure During Pregnancy

 Vomiting

 The nausea that all mothers experience occurs early in pregnancy and goes away.
-If you experience sudden vomiting in the second half of your pregnancy, contact your doctor.
+If you experience sudden vomiting in the second half of pregnancy, contact your doctor.
 Of course, this could just be a bug, but your doctor will check your blood pressure and urine to see if you have other symptoms of preeclampsia.

 Treatment for Preeclampsia